TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

 * `m/86'/0'/1'/change/address_index`

 ## sendTransfer
-This method is used to sign and submit a transfer of any `amount` of Bitcoin to a single `recipientAddress`, optionally including a `changeAddress` for the change amount and `memo` set as the OP_RETURN value by supporting wallets.
+This method is used to sign and submit a transfer of any `amount` of Bitcoin to a single `recipientAddress`, optionally including a `changeAddress` for the change amount and `memo` set as an OP_RETURN output by supporting wallets.
 The transaction will be signed and broadcasted upon user approval.

 ### Parameters
 * `Object`
-    * `connectedAccount` : `String` - _(Required)_ The connected account's first external address.
+    * `account` : `String` - _(Required)_ The connected account's first external address.
     * `recipientAddress` : `String` - _(Required)_ The recipient's public address.
     * `amount` : `String` - _(Required)_ The amount of Bitcoin to send, denominated in satoshis (Bitcoin base unit).
     * `changeAddress` : `String` - _(Optional)_ The sender's public address to receive change.